manelpuig/rUBot_mecanum_ws/Documentation/06_Project_based_Object_Recognition.md

 6. Launch classification node to verify the performance of your generated model:

-   Verify the topic name: /usb_cam/image_raw to place it in "keras_detect_signs.py" node and the names of the model
+   Verify the topic name: /usb_cam/image_raw to place it in "keras_detect_signs.py" node and the names of the model and the Classes on labels.txt

    ```bash
    roslaunch rubot_projects keras_detect_signs.launch